naeimzarei/fashionxproject/README.md

 Update #1: our team is leaning towards using Express for the server-side development, MongoDB Atlas with Mongoose ODM (as well as the Duke team to keep consistency in database), and EJS/React for the front-end development.

+Update #2: our team will be using Express for server-side development, MongoDB Atlas for the database, possibly Mongoose (ODM), and EJS for the view.
+For hosting, the client has decided that AWS will be used.

 ### Server Selection
 Possible server options
 * [AWS](https://aws.amazon.com)